Spatial Mapping

 Transformation of energy: Internal processes within a sample

-When a solid absorbs energy from the incident electron beam, several physical processes may occur in a short time before a photon is released to return the sold to the energy ground state.
-In semiconductors, one must consider the effect of minority carrier migration by drift and/or diffusion and in metals the propagation of surface plasmon polaritons.
+When a solid absorbs energy from the incident electron beam, several physical processes may occur shortly before a photon is released to return to the energy ground state.
+In semiconductors, one must consider the effect of minority carrier migration by drift and diffusion, and in metals, the propagation of surface plasmon polaritons.

 Effect of minority carrier diffusion in semiconductors (note that different length scales are used for each accelerating voltage).